robert-hh/Micropython-Editor/README.md

  ESP8266, Teensy, ESP32, the Pycom.io and MaixPy devices, and added a few functions:

 - Use sys.stdin.read() and sys.stdout.write() for input and output of the Micropython version.
-- Changed the read keyboard function to comply with slow byte-by-byte input on serial lines.
+- Changed the read keyboard function to comply with byte-by-byte input on serial lines.
-- Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Get file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Un-Indent
+- Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Redo, Open file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Dedent, Block-Comment, Scrolling
 - Handling tab (0x09) on reading & writing files,
-- Added a status line, and single line prompts for Quit, Save, Find, Replace, Goto, Get file and Flag settings.
+- Added a status line, and single line prompts for Quit, Save, Find, Replace, Goto, Open file and Flag settings.
+- Support the simultaneous editing of multiple files.
-- Optional support of the basic mouse functions scrolling up/down, setting the cursor and marking lines.
+- Basic mouse functions for scrolling up/down, setting the cursor and marking text.

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 The following list shows most of the commands.
 Commands marked with (opt) may not be supported in